1980 - 1989

 Opening Day a week later was mostly for show, although the JV's, loaded with seniors, finished their event with a faster time than the varsity in theirs.
 Not unlike the crews of the thirties, forties and fifties under Al Ulbrickson, this squad was deep enough to race head to head all season long, a real advantage for Erickson and competitive training.

 The Pac-10s moved to Lake Natoma at Sacramento in 1984, breaking the five-year hold of Redwood Shores on the event.
-In addition, the race format changed in two ways; one, the races were no longer dual format, instead six across: two, the top three places in the "Pac-10's" (held on Saturday) would now race against the top three qualifiers from the "Western Sprints" (non-Pac-10 schools, also held Saturday) for the west coast championship on Sunday.
-Supposedly, the winner of the Sunday varsity event would go to Cincinnati, although that was not consistent with previous years when the pac-10 champion went, and was about as clear as mud prior to the team's arrival.
-The upshot was a race format that created two chances for Washington foes to try to knock them out, prompting a bewildered but confident (and now used to such last-minute machinations on the west coast) Erickson to say "we're ready.
-We'll do whatever you want to do."
+In addition, the race format changed in two ways; one, the races were no longer dual format, instead six across: two, the top three places in the "Pac-10's" (held on Saturday) would now race against the top three qualifiers from the "Western Sprints" (non-Pac-10 schools, also held Saturday) for the West Coast championship on Sunday.
+Supposedly, the winner of the Sunday varsity event would go to Cincinnati, although that was not consistent with previous years when the Pac-10 champion went, and the new format was about as clear as mud prior to the team's arrival.
+The upshot was a race outline that created two chances for Washington foes to try to knock them out, prompting a bewildered but confident (and now accustomed to such last-minute machinations on the west coast) Erickson to say, "We're ready.
+We'll do whatever you want us to do."